nandordevai/webaudio-sampler/README.md

 Basic sampler implemented with Electron & WebAudio API

+## Samples

+Drag and drop samples on window to load.
+There are no configurable parameters for the samples for now (ie. no pitch or length change etc.) Files are loaded with [`decodeAudioData()`](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/decodeAudioData) so they will be resampled to the `AudioContext`'s sample rate (if different).

 ## Commands

 The format is `<track> <command> <value>` where `command` is one of: